MohamedTarekMostafa/Realtime-AI-Voice-Assistance/README.md

 #  EGYPTAIR Realtime API: Next-Gen Voice Experience

-Forget "press 1 for English."
-This project is an exploration of what's possible when you combine **Google’s Gemini 2.5 Flash Realtime API** with **LiveKit**.
+" This project is an exploration of what's possible when you combine **Google’s Gemini 2.5 Flash Realtime API** with **LiveKit**.
 I’ve built a voice concierge for EGYPTAIR that processes audio natively—meaning it hears, thinks, and speaks in real-time without the lag of traditional "speech-to-text" loops.

 ---